What Services Do Concrete Companies Offer?

 Concrete Repair

 Damaged concrete can be unappealing and possibly be an unsafe tripping hazard.
-A concrete professional can assess and restore eroding, cracking, or spalling on structures such as concrete driveways and sidewalks.
-Contractors repair damage using techniques such as resurfacing, rebar replacement, epoxy injections, and patching.
+A concrete professional can assess and restore eroding, cracking, or spalling on concrete driveways, sidewalks, and more.
+Depending on the damage, contractors will use repair techniques like resurfacing, rebar replacement, epoxy injections, and patching.
+Major deterioration may need a complete replacement.

 Cost of Concrete Services in Irondale